 Telesat recognizes the importance of preserving the night sky to enable important research of the universe.
-Our operational altitude, spacecraft design considerations and nominal operations of the satellite will all contribute to minimizing the impact of the Telesat Lightspeed constellation on nocturnal observation.
+Telesat's constellation initially comprises 198 satellites - far fewer than the thousands envisioned by others - significantly minimizing the impact of the Telesat Lightspeed constellation on nocturnal observation.

-The Telesat Lightspeed satellites have been designed to be not any brighter than +8 on the visual magnitude scale to meet the International Astronomical Union (IAU) recommendations.
 When operational, the Telesat Lightspeed satellites will minimize the light reflected off the satellites that are directed toward Earth.
-Large reflective surfaces, such as solar arrays and radiators, are designed and operated so that they do not result in persistent reflection of solar flux onto the surface of the Earth, either directly or indirectly.
+Large reflective surfaces, such as solar arrays and radiators, are designed and will be operated so that they do not result in persistent reflection of solar flux onto the surface of the Earth, either directly or indirectly.
 We believe there will be very limited operational situations in which there are expected to be glints in the direction of a ground observer.
-Telesat plans towill openly share the constellation orbital data with the astronomical community to enable the prediction of these infrequent events where they cannot be mitigated.
-Notably, Telesat's constellation initially comprises 198 satellites - far fewer than the thousands envisioned thousands by others - significantly minimizing its impact on the night sky.
-Operating at an altitude of 1,315 - 1,335 km from Earth places our satellites significantly higher than the Starlink (305-550 km orbit) and Kuiper (590-630 km) orbits, which we expect will result in an approximately 60% reduction in apparent brightness.
+Telesat plans to openly share the constellation orbital data with the astronomical community to enable the prediction of these infrequent events where they cannot be mitigated.
+In this respect, Telesat is currently coordinating the design and future operation of its constellation with representative from the Astronomical community, including NASA and the US' National Science Foundation.